TheSafari/5tingCam/README.md

 ## 5tingCam
 An iOS Swift application.
-It brought joy and increased motivation for everyone to study or work.
-It reduced fatigue, stressed of users after hours of work or study.
-In addition, this app also brought happiness to everyone.
-Happiness gave them a better life and filled of love.
+5ting Cam (5ting means fighting) with a mission to create fun, motivation for people and connect people together  through  funny  pictures.
+Besides,  they  also received  a quote  that  make  them more motivation, inspiration for working or studying and adorable sound of animals also be attached.
+The app helped people reduced fatigue, stressed of users after hours of work or study.

 ### Features